-From Dan on January 20th, 2009 in Green Remodeling
+From Dean Dowd on January 20, 2009 in Green Remodeling

 This post introduced cork flooring, an excellent addition to home flooring options.
 Cork has several advantages: